HL7/cqf-measures/pages/hqmf-measure-volume-one.md

     ComponentMeasure1."Initial Population"
         and ComponentMeasure1."Denominator"
         and not ComponentMeasure1."Denominator Exclusion"
+        and not (ComponentMeasure1."Denominator Exception"
+          and not ComponentMeasure1."Numerator")

 define "Is In Component 1 Numerator":
-    "Is In Component 1 Denominator"
+    ComponentMeasure1."Initial Population"
+        and ComponentMeasure1."Denominator"
-        and ComponentMeasure1."Numerator"
+        and not ComponentMeasure1."Denomniator Exclusion"
         and not ComponentMeasure1."Numerator Exclusion"
-        and not ComponentMeasure1."Denominator Exception"

 define "Is In Component 2 Denominator":
     ComponentMeasure2."Initial Population"
         and ComponentMeasure2."Denominator"
-        and not ComponentMeasure1."Denominator Exclusion"
+        and not ComponentMeasure2."Denominator Exclusion"
+        and not (ComponentMeasure2."Denominator Exception"
+          and not ComponentMeasure2."Numerator")

 define "Is In Component 2 Numerator":
-    "Is In Component 2 Denominator"
+    ComponentMeasure2."Initial Population"
+        and ComponentMeasure2."Denominator"
-        and ComponentMeasure2."Numerator"
+        and not ComponentMeasure2."Denominator Exclusion"
         and not ComponentMeasure2."Numerator Exclusion"
-        and not ComponentMeasure2."Denominator Exception"
 ```

 Snippet 26: Formal criteria for a service-based opportunity composite measure